 In the early days following the operation, I will be able to eat one or two ice cubes worth of pureed food per meal.
 John and I went to the supermarket a few weeks a go and bought some ice cube trays as well as some mini size containers so he could help me prepare my first four weeks of food in advance.
 I know I wont be well and it will take some time to recover.

 It was suggested in my notes that I purchase some Weetabix, ReadyBrek, Plain porridge sachets, sugar free yoghurt, sugar free jellies and sugar free cordial.

 I will need to eat foods low in fat (less than 3g of fat per 100g product) and low in sugar (less than 5g of sugar per 100g product).

-I will also need to drink regularly and often. it’s recommended I drink 2 Litres of fluids per day.
-This can be water, sugar-free cordial, milk and Horlicks.
+I will also need to drink regular and often. it’s recommended I drink 2 Litres of fluids per day.
+This can be water, sugar free cordial, milk and Horlicks.

 I have been taking supplements for some time due to my ongoing problems with Iron and Vitamin D. After my Gastric Bypass I will need to continue taking Forceval a vitamin and mineral supplement as well as my Calcium and Vitamin D supplements and my Iron tablets.
 These will have to be taken for the rest of my life.

 I hope in the Summer Holidays to go somewhere sunny if I’m well enough and soak up some sunshine to replenish my Vitamin D Levels.
 If not I’ll try spending more time in the garden in the sunshine.